s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 git checkout -b <BranchName>
 ```

-This creates a new branch in the local repository and also switches between the branch that can be edited on your local repository.
+Using this command will create a new branch and switch your local repository to this branch.
+Now your local repository is setup to be in <BranchName>.
+All the edits will happen in this branch, not on master.

-3. To push the new branch on the remote repository, use the [pull] (Add link here) command on Git Bash.
+3. To push the new branch on the remote repository, use the [pull](https://github.com/sara-sabr/ITStrategy/blob/HowToUseGit/ReferenceMaterials/GitWalkthrough.md#pull) command on Git Bash.
 This will replicate the changes made on the local repository to the remote repository.

 ### Creating a fork
 A fork is a copy of a repository to your user account or an organization's account.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 To create a fork, click 'Fork' on the main page of the GitHub repository.